• Skip to primary navigation

 • Disadvantages: slightly more expensive

 Unlike normal internal plastering, replastering or external rendering, applying plaster and render to old walls which have been treated for damp requires a different specification and procedure.
-Plastering walls after damp treatment needs to follow these specific instructions to work effectively:

 Traditional Render

-• Hack off all old plaster to at least 450mm clear of all signs of damp or salt and at least 1 metre above ground floor level – use a damp meter to test the walls and remove plaster at least 450mm above the highest level that readings can be obtained.
-This is to ensure that the residual ‘salts’ do not climb above the new plaster in the future.
+1. Hack off all old plaster to at least 450mm clear of all signs of damp or salt and at least 1 metre above ground floor level – use a damp meter to test the walls and remove plaster at least 450mm above the highest level that readings can be obtained.
+This is to ensure that the residual ‘salts’ do not climb above the new plaster in the future

-• Repair any holes or poor joints with sand and cement (4:1) using washed, sharp (means slightly gritty) plastering sand (sometimes called screeding or rendering sand.
+3. Repair any holes or poor joints with sand and cement (4:1) using washed, sharp (means slightly gritty) plastering sand (sometimes called screeding or rendering sand.
 Do not use fine, unwashed sands.
 Use Renderproof additive (detailed below) in the water.
-Fine, unwashed sands often contain salt and the fine particles are too numerous to find enough cement particles to bond together tightly – these two problems make for a weak render, prone to the easy passage of ‘salts’.
+Fine, unwashed sands often contain salt and the fine particles are too numerous to find enough cement particles to bond together tightly – these two problems make for a weak render, prone to the easy passage of ‘salts’

 Renderproof – add to sand and cement render as a ‘salts’ barrier